 - The Leader: Of Gotham PD, until Commissioner Gordon came in.

 - Pointy-Haired Boss: Just watch most of the episodes he's in.
 There's no way this idiot should've gotten as far on the force as he did.
 His lack of wits is highlighted at the end of "Riddled": Riddler tries to tell him that Yin is working with Batman, stating it as a very easy riddle which still leaves Rojas mystified and requiring Yin to explain it to him.
 Rojas then assumes that the Riddler has no idea what he's talking about.

-- Race Lift: He's a Hispanic Harvey Bullock.
+- Race Lift: He's a Hispanic fusion of Gillian Loeb and Harvey Bullock.

 - Skewed Priorities: He prioritizes Batman's arrest rather than the criminals who are actually causing harm to the city.